In her 2010 book,

 Mothers Surviving Cancer

 Kinser has worked collaboratively with a research team examining mothers' stories about living with cancer.
-She is involved in the following two projects:
+She was involved in the following projects:

 "Mothered, Mothering, and Motherizing in Illness Narratives: What Women Cancer Survivors in Southern Central Appalachia Reveal About Mothering-Disruption" by Dorgan, K.A., Duvall, K.L., Hutson, S.P., & Kinser A.E.
 Journal of Appalachian Studies, 19(1-2), pp. 59-81.